Hands-On Fundraising

 5. We don’t begin a sentence with “And” or “But”.

-6. We have all these great statistics about why our work is so important.
+6. We have all these great statistics about why our work is important.
 Why aren’t you using them?

 People are moved by emotion, not facts or logic.
 They listen to their gut and then rationalize that instinctive decision afterward.
 Using statistics can backfire.
 But a great story gets right to the emotion.

-7. We have several co-chairs and we want them all to sign.
+7. We have several co-chairs, and we want them all to sign.
 Mary?
 Why are you looking worried?

 Because it’s probably not a good idea.
 Remember when I mentioned a letter should read like a conversation?
 It should also feel like a one-to-one conversation.